21 steps to deal with a coworker trying to get you fired

 And who knows, you might actually stumble upon a better-paying job at a place without emotionally disturbed werewolves.

-What worked for me when a coworker was trying to make me look bad
+My experience when a coworker was trying to get me fired

 What was interesting about my situation was that the person who was trying to get me fired was a subordinate of mine.